so0-biin/Welcome-git/README.md

 - It provides a different menu depending on the status(untracked/modified/staged/committed or unmodified) of a selected file.
 - It provides a "git commit" button as separate menu for committing staged changes.

+Feature #2-1.
+Branch management

+Welcome-git supports basic functionalities related with branches.

+- Create / Delete / Rename / Checkout

+Feature #2-2 Branch merge

+Welcome-git provides a menu to merge a target branch to the current branch.

+- If the merge is failed due to confilct, it provides the user with unmerged paths and simply aborts the merge process.

+Feature #2-3 Git commit history

+Welcome-git shows the commit history of a project in the form of a simplified graph, checksum, commit message.

+- When you click the commit object, you can see more information about that commit object like entire checksum, parent commit object's checksum, author's ID, committer's ID and commit message.

+- History menu is activated when current directory has .git directory.

+Feature #2-4 Git clone from Github

+Welcome-git provides a functionality to clone a git repository form Github to local.

+- A user can clone public repository and private repository.

 [![Demo_video](http://img.youtube.com/vi/ro7aTemv6Us/0.jpg)](https://youtu.be/ro7aTemv6Us)

 ## Build
 If you want to run this program in your local system, please follow this guide.

 #### 1. Prerequisites

+OS: Windows 10

 [Visual Studio 2022](https://visualstudio.microsoft.com/ko/vs/community/) with the following components